Jalen Williams NBA Preview vs. the Warriors

 Warriors 2022-23 Defensive Insights

-- Defensively, the Warriors gave up 117.1 points per game last year, 21st in the league.
+- Defensively, the Warriors conceded 117.1 points per contest last season, 21st in the league.

-- The Warriors were the 15th-ranked squad in the NBA last season, allowing 43.3 boards per contest.
+- Giving up 43.3 rebounds per game last season, the Warriors were 15th in the NBA in that category.

-- The Warriors allowed 25.7 assists per contest last season (15th in the league).
+- The Warriors were the 15th-ranked team in the NBA in assists conceded per game last year, at 25.7.

-- Giving up 12.9 made three-pointers per game last season, the Warriors were 23rd in the NBA in that category.
+- Allowing 12.9 made three-pointers per game last season, the Warriors were 23rd in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!